geopm/geopm/service/docs/source/geopm_agent_cpu_activity.7.rst

 The ``CPU_UNCORE_ACTIVITY`` is defined as a simple ratio of the current memory bandwdith divided by the maximum possible bandwidth at the current ``CPU_UNCORE_FREQUENCY_STATUS`` value.

-The ``Fe`` value for all domains isintended to be an energy efficient frequency that is selected via system characterization.
+The ``Fe`` value for all domains is intended to be an energy efficient frequency that is selected via system characterization.
 The recommended approach to selecting ``Fe`` for a given domain is to perform a frequency sweep of that domain (CPU or UNCORE) using a workload that scales strongly with the domain frequency.